Bone Marrow Transplants

 Finding a match

-When a dog is being considered for SCT, we recommend determining if a family member is a suitable donor.
+When a dog is being considered for HSCT, we recommend determining if a family member is a suitable donor.
 This involves special blood tests on the dog and its family members.
 Ideally, the mother, sire, and littermates are considered as potential matches.
 If a suitable donor is not identified, an autologous transplant may be considered.

 3